 Why you may need to remove upholstery tacks?

-If your furniture has decorative nails tacks, such as a wing chair, you may want to remove the old tacks and replace them with new ones.
+If your furniture has decorative nail tacks (for example a wing chair), you may want to remove the old tacks and replace them with new ones.
 To do so, you need a tool that will remove the nails without destroying the fabric or leather upholstery.

-Another instance when you may need to remove tack nails is when laying or replacing a carpet.
+Another instance where you may need to remove tack nails is when laying or replacing a carpet.
 Some carpets are affixed to the floor using carpet tack strips.
-When removing such carpets, you need a tool that will lift off the tacks or decorative pin nails from the carpet without destroying your wood floor.
+When removing such carpets, you need a tool that will lift off the tacks or decorative pin nails from the carpet without destroying the beautiful wood floor.

-How to remove tacks with diagonal cutter pliers
+How to remove upholstery tacks with diagonal cutter pliers

-1. Dig under the tack head with the pliers
+Step 1.
+Dig under the tack head with the jaws

 The jaws of diagonal cutters have sharp tips.
 Open them slightly and use them as prongs to dig under the tack head.